Windy Nook Primary School Sports Action Plan 2024-2025

 PE leader to implement this into our Windy Nook plans. |

-Complete PE scheme is progressive and easy for staff to follow with videos available. |
+Complete PE scheme is progressive and easy for staff to follow with videos available. | Increased staff confidence in teaching PE will result in improved lessons. |

 Evaluation of Schools Sports premium funding 2022-23